microsoft/pybryt/docs/index.rst

 implementations provided by an instructor.
 A **reference implementation** defines a pattern of values and conditions on those values expected to be present in students' implementation.
-By comparing student's and reference implementations, PyBryt provides a tailored feedback and advice to the student on how to bring their implementation closer to the reference one.
-PyBryt, instead of only comparing the output of their solution to the reference one, enables students to reconsider design choices they made and improve their implementation in incremental steps.
+By comparing student's and reference implementations, PyBryt provides tailored feedback and advice to the student on how to bring their implementation closer to the reference one.
+PyBryt, instead of only comparing the output of their solution to the reference one, enables students to reconsider the design choices they made and improve their implementation in incremental steps.

 A reference implementation is created by annotating the code written or found by an